Free Advice & Support

 Sexual Health Clinics

-We are now providing a service to our Patients around Sexual Health, Dr Matthews is holding clinics on the following dates for implant insertion and removals:
+We are now providing a service to our Patients around Sexual Health, Dr Matthews is holding clinics for implant insertion and removals.

 If you would like to attend this service please make an appointment with a member of staff at Reception.